prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 | sys  | 0m0.973s         | 0m0.536s         |

-Additionally to the ~2.5x lower latency, we can see that response is streamed immediately in comparison to the non-streamed version where we were waiting for 27s (`real` minus `user` time) just on processing and marshaling on Prometheus and then on Thanos side.
+Additionally to the ~2.5x lower latency, we can see that response is streamed immediately in comparison to the non-streamed version where the client latency was 27s (`real` minus `user` time) just on processing and marshaling on Prometheus and then on the Thanos side.

 ## Compatibility